PhD, University of Nevada, Las Vegas

 Interests and Expertise

 Joseph Csicsila joined the Department of English at Eastern Michigan University as an assistant professor in 2000.
-He holds degrees from the University of Michigan, Auburn University, the University of Nevada.
+He holds degrees from the University of Michigan, Auburn University, and the University of Nevada.
 Professor Csicsila teaches a variety of undergraduate and graduate courses in American literature and literary criticism.
 In 2002 he received Eastern Michigan University's highest honor, the Ronald W. Collins Distinguished Faculty Award for Teaching.

-Csicsila's work on the treatment of American writers in the college classroom led to his development of a groundbreaking course for literature and teaching majors at Eastern Michigan University called "Mark Twain for Teachers."
+Csicsila's work on the treatment of American writers in the college classroom also led to his development of a groundbreaking course for literature and teaching majors at Eastern Michigan University called "Mark Twain for Teachers."
 In June 2002, Csicsila traveled with twenty undergraduate and graduate students from Eastern Michigan to Quarry Farm, Mark Twain's summer home in Elmira, New York, where he taught an intensive summer class that dealt primarily with the handling of Twain's best-known and oftentimes controversial writings in high school and college literature courses.

 Professor Csicsila has delivered presentations around the country, including at the International Conference on the State of Mark Twain Studies, the Modern Language Association national convention, the American Literature Association annual conference, and the College English Association annual meeting, to name a few.
 He has lectured at the F. Scott Fitzgerald Historical Society and the Center for Mark Twain Studies in Elmira, New York, where he has been a three-time Scholar in Residence Fellow (1996, 2010, and 2015).
 Csicsila currently serves as Editor of the Mark Twain Circular.